Anadea/anadea_blog/content/posts/most-secure-cloud-storage-for-smbs-aws-azure-gcp-or-digitalocean/index.md

 It’s also paramount to find out whether there aren’t any hidden costs (and if there are, whether they are reasonable and whether you can bear them).

 Want to optimize your expenses on cloud services?
 Our practical tips for cloud cost savings for SMBs and enterprises will help you!
-To explore them please follow the link.
+To explore them please [follow the link](https://anadea.info/blog/cloud-cost-optimization/). \
+**CTA Banner**\
 You can also read about a real project from our practice, where our experts helped the customer to reduce cloud infrastructure costs by 50%.

-Performance and Scalability
+### Performance and Scalability

 The chosen cloud platform should not only support your current workloads but also grow with your business.
 What you need to check:

-Whether the cloud service provider offers locations of data centers close to your users (this will reduce latency).
+* Whether the cloud service provider offers locations of data centers close to your users (this will reduce latency).

-Whether the platform can scale up and down automatically based on demand (this will help you avoid tech issues and overpaying for resources that are not used).
+* Whether the platform can scale up and down automatically based on demand (this will help you avoid tech issues and overpaying for resources that are not used).

-Whether its compute power, memory limits, storage performance, and network throughput are suitable for your workloads (you also need to take into account your further business expansion).
+* Whether its compute power, memory limits, storage performance, and network throughput are suitable for your workloads (you also need to take into account your further business expansion).

-Security and Data Protection
+### Security and Data Protection

 Data protection is a critical concern for every business.
 Any damage or breach of sensitive information can lead to very negative (and often even irreversible) reputational and financial losses.